Developing effective and economic IT solutions for e-health has proven very difficult over some decades, although the general needs are easy to grasp:

 More on the process orientation:

 Standards in e-Health have had a chequered history, with limited success beyond HL7v2 messages historically (and still) used for lab results and prescriptions.
-Even in mainstream IT, UML is falling out of use, because its committee-design prevents it from functioning properly in full-cycle modelling tools.
-Twenty years' involvement with de jure standards has led us to certain conclusions:
+Twenty years involvement has led us to certain conclusions:

 More on standards in e-Health: